HL7/cql/input/pages/03-developersguide.md

 define MeasurementPeriodIsRequired: "Measurement Period" is not null
 ```

+> Note that the convention to consider constraint evaluations that result in `null` to be "satisfied" is an established practice in query and database management languages, including SQL and XQuery.
+The convention results in generally simpler occurrence constraint expressions.
+For example, to state that age must be at least 18, the constraint `age >= 18` suffices, whereas without this convention, authors have to include an additional predicate check, either `age is not null and age >= 18`, or `age >= 18 is true`.
+{: .note-info}

 The initial specification of this capability is limited to parameter constraints, so the expression only has access to local parameters (i.e. no data access).
 This can be indicated with a `@constraintScope` of "parameter", allowing the scope to be expanded to other types of constraints in the future.

 The `@constraint` tag is applicable on top-level expression definitions, and must have a value of either `error` or `warning`.